Existence for the Discrete Nonlinear Fragmentation Equation with Degenerate Diffusion: Proof of Theorem

 This shows that $\{f_i\}_{i\ge 1}$ is a subsolution to the nonlinear fragmentation equation \eqref{NFE}.
 On the other hand, Theorem \ref{existence result_supersolution} guarantees the same $\{f_i\}_{i\ge 1}$ is also a supersolution to \eqref{NFE}.
 Hence, the existence of both a subsolution and a supersolution ensures the existence of a weak solution in the sense of Definition~\ref{definition weak solution}.

 \textbf{Acknowledgment:} The first author received a Postdoctoral Research Fellowship from the Department of Atomic Energy (DAE), Government of India.
-The second author gratefully acknowledges support from the Anusandhan National Research Foundation (ANRF), India, through the National Post-Doctoral Fellowship (NPDF) [File No. PDF/2025/007779].
+The second author gratefully acknowledges support from the Anusandhan National Research Foundation (ANRF), India, through the National Post-Doctoral Fellowship (NPDF) [File No. PDF/2025/007779] and the Postdoctoral Research Fellowship he received during the postdoctoral tenure at Harish-Chandra Research Institute (HRI) from the Department of Atomic Energy (DAE), Government of India.